HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Evaluation

-\hotrap{} only promotes hot records to reduce overhead introduced by promotion.
-To show the effectiveness of this policy, we remove this hotness checking and promote all accessed records.
-We call this version \emph{promote-accessed}.
-Table~ \ref{tab:promote-accessed} shows that \emph{promote-accessed} promotes \PromoteAccessedPromotedMore{} more records and thus incurs \PromoteAccessedCompactionMore{} more compaction I/O than \hotrap{}.
+\hotrap{} only promotes hot records to reduce the overhead introduced by promotion.
+To show its effectiveness, we remove hotness checking and promote all accessed records.
+Table~\ref{tab:promote-accessed} shows that under uniform workloads, \emph{no-hotness-check} promotes \PromoteAccessedPromotedMore{} more records and thus incurs \PromoteAccessedCompactionMore{} more compaction I/O than \hotrap{}.

-\hotrap{} also promotes by compactions to reduce the costs of promotion.
-To show its effectiveness, we remove the promote-by-compaction policy and only promote hot records by flushing them to Level 0 of the LSM-tree.
-We call this version \emph{no-by-compaction}.
-Table~\ref{tab:no-promote-by-compaction} shows that \emph{no-by-compaction} incurs \NoByCompactionCompactionMore{} more compaction I/O than \hotrap{} because the records originally promoted by compaction are flushed to Level 0 and compacted to deeper levels again.
-Therefore, the promote-by-compaction policy is effective in reducing compaction I/O caused by promotions.